madwork/tumblr-sync/README.md

 	tumblr-sync -h

-Synchronize some funny Tumblr with a lot of so cute catz!
+Synchronize some funny tumblr with a lot of so cute catz!

 	tumblr-sync socutecatz.tumblr.com

+## Why ?

+Ruby Multithreading and Queue testing for fun

 ## Contributing